9 Things You’ll Regret Keeping in a Safe Deposit Box

 Locking up certain important documents and valuables in a bank vault could turn into a headache for you or your heirs.

-No doubt, it's a digital world.
-Seemingly anything that matters is stored virtually in the cloud.
-To that end, a physical safe deposit box comes across as a relic of the bricks-and-mortar past.
-But don’t be too quick to dismiss the importance of keeping certain valuables securely tucked away in your bank’s vault (That is, if your existing bank has a safe deposit box vault; many are being eliminated.)
+It’s a digital world, no doubt.
+Almost anything that matters is stored virtually in the cloud.
+To that end, a physical safe deposit box might seem like a relic of the bricks-and-mortar (and high-strength steel) past.
+But don’t write off the value of keeping certain valuables securely tucked away in your bank’s vault (That is, if your existing bank has a safe deposit box vault; many are being eliminated.)

-But a safe deposit box isn’t a wise choice for everything.
-We talked to experts to come up with a list of nine things you might come to regret locking away in your bank, which isn’t open nights, holidays or perhaps even weekends.
+But a safe deposit box isn’t a wise choice for many things.
+There are items you might come to regret locking away in your bank, which isn’t open nights, holidays or perhaps even weekends.

 Access to your safe deposit box could be even more limited during emergencies, including natural disasters (which could even threaten the bank and box itself, depending on where you live).
 The coronavirus pandemic, too, reduced operating hours for some bank branches, and limited access or required appointments for in-branch services, such as access to safe deposit boxes.
 Moves like that complicate your ability to retrieve important documents or items when you need them – the answer is to create a financial plan for natural disaster beforehand.

 Experts recommend storing important items that you need to access more frequently or on short notice in a fireproof home safe that’s bolted to the floor.
 But what are those items?
 Read on for our list of safe deposit box no-no’s.

 You finally won some cash at the casino.
 Or maybe you like to keep a stash of cash at home “just in case.”
-Would storing it in a safe deposit box.
-Experts warn there are several reasons you shouldn't stash cash in a safe deposit box:
+Would storing it in a safe deposit box be a better move?
+Experts warn there are several reasons you shouldn’t keep cash in a safe deposit box:

 - The idle cash loses buying power over time due to the effects of inflation.
 It’s better to put the money in an interest-bearing account or certificate of deposit.